 All of the stories revolve around the universal theme of resilience amidst the worst of adversity.

 This book is a collection of poetic fiction that revolves around the mystique of the meta-physical.
 This was a short read but purposely dense leaving a lot of time to conjure thoughts and reflect.
-With a poetic tone I often had to make sure I breathed correctly in order to maximize comprehension, otherwise I may have had to read a story four or five times turning a short story into a long story.
+With a poetic tone I often had to make sure I was breathing correctly or else I would have fallen asleep and risk reading a story four or five times over turning a short story into a long story.
 With no grounds for a formal introduction, short stories often throw you right into the fire leaving you with your own resources in trying to maximize the author’s intent and motivation.

 Writing a cohesive review for a book of short stories is quite difficult so I would like to share some of the thoughts I had while reading.

 BARREN- Story of life on the “good” and “bad” sides of the tracks.
-Segregated community, acceptance of a civilization supporting selfishness for one-sided prosperity, government issued residential expropriation, concealed/disguised medical procedure for the purpose of racial cleansing, divine intervention leading to life’s freedom.
+Takes place in a segregated community where acceptance of a civilization supporting selfishness for one-sided prosperity, government issued residential expropriation, concealed/disguised medical procedure for the purpose of racial cleansing is wide-spread It will take some sort of divine intervention in a bible community for everyone to live free.

-MISPLACED- Metaphorical twist on the continual regression of the mind, body, and soul from day-to-day grind of one’s life.
+MISPLACED- Metaphorical twist on the continual regression of the mind, body, and soul from due to the day-to-day grind in one’s life.
 You may give yourself willingly, but there are times when you also may permit friends, family, clientele to take more then they should.
 The search for lost money provided an epiphany for the need for the regeneration of a lost self.
-This is not something that happens over night.
-It takes years and years to learn this behaviour, and it will take the same amount of time for it to be repressed.
+This is not something that happens over night, it takes years and years to learn this behaviour, and it takes just as much time for it to be repressed.
 Some people are givers in nature, so it is okay if the triple beam resides on that side but not for the sake of sufficiency and sustainability.